 /userinfo endpoint, and Auth0 takes care of the rest.
 To learn more, see Get Access Tokens.

 JSON Web Token (JWT) access tokens conform to the JWT standard and contain information about an entity in the form of claims.
 They are self-contained therefore it is not necessary for the recipient to call a server to validate the token.

 Access tokens issued for the Management API and access tokens issued for any custom API that you have registered with Auth0 follow the JWT standard, which means that their basic structure conforms to the typical JWT structure, and they contain standard JWT claims asserted about the token itself.

 Management API access tokens

 An access token issued for the Auth0 Management API should be treated as opaque (regardless of whether it actually is), so you don't need to validate it.
 You can use it with the Auth0 Management API, and Auth0 takes care of the rest.
-See Auth0 Management API Tokens for details.
+To learn more, see Auth0 Management API Tokens.

 Custom API access tokens

 If validation of your custom API access token fails, make sure it was issued with your custom API as the

 audience.
 To learn more, see Get Access Tokens.